 U.S. Leadership to Address Gender-Based Violence in Emergencies

-The empowerment and protection of women and girls has been a central part of U.S. foreign policy and national security, as shown by the U.S. National Action Plan on Women, Peace, and Security, implementation of the U.S. Strategy to Prevent and Respond to Gender-based Violence Globally, each backed by an Executive Order, and release of the U.S. Global Strategy to Empower Adolescent Girls.
+The empowerment and protection of women and girls has been a central part of U.S. foreign policy and national security, as shown by the U.S. National Action Plan on Women, Peace, and Security, the U.S. Department of State’s Plan to Implement the U.S. Strategy on Women, Peace, and Security, implementation of the U.S. Strategy to Prevent and Respond to Gender-based Violence Globally, each backed by an Executive Order, and release of the U.S. Global Strategy to Empower Adolescent Girls.

 Throughout the world, we continue to see gender-based violence (GBV) and the threat of gender-based violence amplified when an emergency hits.
 Gender equality, particularly GBV, is a critical issue and intricately linked to PRM’s strategic goals.
-As such, PRM provides funding (see FY2018 fact sheet here) and engages in policy discussions to advance our work in this area in humanitarian crises globally.
-The U.S. government has long recognized the increased prevalence and risk of GBV, particularly targeted at women and girls, when disasters or conflicts strike.
-PRM is a leader within the humanitarian community on the protection of women and girls, particularly comprehensive GBV program implementation, and requires partners to submit a gender analysis, a protection from sexual exploitation and abuse action plan, and to address the needs of women and girls in their work to ensure better, more sustainable, and more impactful programs across the board.
+As such, PRM provides funding and engages in policy discussions to advance our work in this area in humanitarian crises globally.
+The U.S. Government has long recognized the increased prevalence and risk of GBV, particularly targeted at women and girls, when disasters or conflicts strike.
+PRM is a leader within the humanitarian community on the protection of women and girls, including comprehensive GBV program implementation, and requires partners to submit a gender analysis and a protection from sexual exploitation and abuse action plan, and to address the needs of women and girls in their work to ensure better, more sustainable, and more impactful programs across the board.

 The following are the priority institutional investments that PRM makes to honor this commitment: